Skip to main content

 Female Hormonal Health and the Wellness Program Blind Spot

-The is often even less equipped to handle the complexities of female hormonal health.
+The standard wellness program is often even less equipped to handle the complexities of female hormonal health.
 A 48-year-old female employee in perimenopause might experience symptoms like hot flashes, sleep disruption, anxiety, and weight gain.
 Her biometric screening might show fluctuating cholesterol levels or changes in blood pressure.
 A generic wellness program has virtually nothing to offer her.
 It cannot comprehend the profound hormonal shifts of the menopausal transition.

-A system would recognize these symptoms and screening results as signs of a specific life stage requiring specialized support.
+A reasonably designed system would recognize these symptoms and screening results as signs of a specific life stage requiring specialized support.
 This support would involve connecting the employee with a clinician knowledgeable in hormone replacement therapy for women.
 Protocols here are highly individualized:

 • Progesterone ∞ For women in perimenopause or menopause, cyclic or continuous progesterone can be critical for managing symptoms like insomnia, anxiety, and irregular bleeding, as well as providing uterine protection if estrogen is also prescribed.